Hurt people hurt people.

 Yes, I’ve been hurt.
 And yes, I’ve done the hurting.
 But by His wounds I am healed, and He heals those I’ve hurt, too.

 Thank goodness.
-Thank goodness for the cross.
+Thank goodness for that cross.
+Mercy.

 This post can also be viewed as a guest post on the blog of Greentree Community Church (St. Louis, Missouri).